bioball/sudokude/README.md

 Quickstart
 -------------
 1. Initiate an instance of a Sudoku class with `Sudokude::Sudoku.new()`
 2. Pass a nested array for the Sudoku values.
 Each blank cell should be passed in as `nil`.
 The array should consist of 9 sub-arrays, one sub-array for each row in a Sudoku puzzle, in order from top to bottom, and left to right.
-For example, (this Sudoku puzzle)[http://i.imgur.com/RHDkxUV.png] will look like:
+For example, [http://i.imgur.com/RHDkxUV.png](this Sudoku puzzle) will look like:

  ```
  [[4,nil,9,1,3,7,nil,nil,nil],